ETCHDEV/Port-Windows-11-Xiaomi-11-Lite-NE/guide/english/troubleshooting-en.md

 - Run ```print``` to list all partitions

-- Look for partitions that have spaces in the names e.g "Basic Data Partition"/(with spaces) and note their volume number
+- Look for partitions that have spaces in the names e.g "Basic Data Partition" and note their volume number

 - Now run ```rm <vol number>``` e.g ```rm 35``` (Make sure you deleted both the windows partitons created)